Dutch language: Classification

 Dutch belongs to its own West Germanic sub-group, the Low Franconian languages, paired with its sister language Limburgish or East Low Franconian.
 Its closest relative is the mutually intelligible daughter language Afrikaans.
-Other West Germanic languages related to Dutch are German, English and the Frisian languages and the un-standardised languages Low German and Yiddish.
+Other West Germanic languages related to Dutch are German, English and the un-standardised languages Low German and Yiddish.

 Dutch stands out in combining some Ingvaeonic characteristics (occurring consistently in English and Frisian and reduced in intensity from west to east over the continental West Germanic plane) with dominant Istvaeonic characteristics, some of which are also incorporated in German.
 Unlike German, Dutch (apart from Limburgish) has not been influenced at all by the south to north movement of the High German consonant shift and had some changes of its own.
 The cumulation of these changes resulted over time in separate, but related standard languages with various degrees of similarities and differences between them.
-For a comparison between the West Germanic languages, see the sections Morphology, Grammar and Vocabulary.
+For a comparison between the West Germanic languages, see the sections Phonology, Grammar, and Vocabulary.